Sheepskin Play Rug

 Overview

-These specially chosen fine wool lambskins are tanned and manufactured especially for your baby or child.
+These specially chosen fine wool lambskins are and tanned and manufactured especially for your baby or child.
 Classic infant care rugs come with the ‘Sanitized’ certification which provides a built-in deodorant & mildew barrier.
-It prevents the development of the germs that cause odour & material breakdown, thus making the rug hygienic, durable & fresher giving a guarantee of lasting protection for your baby.
-The long wool length this fine wool allows air to circulate around the baby & has been shown to have a calming effect.
-These Mats are Ideal for cots, prams, car seats, or a simple cuddle rug.
-Use it in a wheelchair or give comfort to someone recovering from injury.
+This prevents the development of the germs that cause odour & material breakdown, thus making this cosy rug hygienic, durable & fresher, giving a guarantee of lasting protection for your little one.

 Technical Specification